OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 Suppose we have an `if` expression executed for the sake of side effects.
-With the `else` clause, this is a complete expression.
+This is a complete expression.
 A subsequent semicolon will sequence the next expression so that it is always executed:
 ```ocaml
 let foo n =
   if n < 0